TheRealFlyingPotato/hello-world/README.md

 **WHERE**
 TBD, but at a campfire site somewhere close.

 Please let us know as soon as you can if you can make it or not.
-Contact me or Michael Ward with your RSVP or any questions you might have.  (text him at 816-804-8830)
+Contact me with your RSVP or any questions you might have.